NIHR Integrated Academic Training in Medicine

-Welcome to the NIHR Integrated Academic Training (IAT) Programme for doctors and dentists.
+Welcome to the NIHR Integrated Academic Training (IAT) Programme for doctors.
 The following pages aim to provide easy access to the information required for both trainees and IAT partnership organisations.

-For specific information relating to the medical and dental NIHR Academic Clinical Fellowships (ACFs) and NIHR Clinical Lectureships (CLs), please click on the buttons below:
+For specific information relating to the medical NIHR Academic Clinical Fellowships (ACFs) and NIHR Clinical Lectureships (CLs), please click on the buttons below:

 Management and Funding